Roy Shivers: Football playing days

-In 1964, after serving four years in the army, Shivers went to Utah State where he became a star running back and then in 1966 was drafted first round in the supplemental draft to the St. Louis Cardinals.
+In 1964, after serving four years in the army, Shivers went to Utah State where he became a star running back and then in 1966 was selected first round in the supplemental draft to the St. Louis Cardinals.
 Shivers led the Cardinals in kickoff return yards with 27 for 762 yards with one returned for a touchdown.

 Coaching and managing

-Shivers played for seven years in the NFL before he began coaching at Merritt Junior College in Oakland.
-He also coached at the University of Nevada, University of Hawaii and University of Nevada, Las Vegas after which he accepted a job as an assistant coach for the BC Lions in the CFL.
+Shivers played for seven years in the NFL before he began coaching at Merritt College in Oakland, California.
+He also coached at the University of Nevada, University of Hawaiʻi at Mānoa and the University of Nevada, Las Vegas (UNLV), after which he accepted a job as an assistant coach for the BC Lions in the Canadian Football League (CFL).
 Shivers stayed with the Lions for six seasons and rose through the ranks of the Lions' front office.
 In 1985, the Lions won the Grey Cup.
 In 1989, Shivers left for the Calgary Stampeders to become the team's U.S. scout.
-In 1991, he became the team's assistant General Manager.
+In 1991, he became the team's assistant general manager.
 Calgary won the Grey Cup in 1992.
 In 1995, Shivers left to become the General Manager of the expansion Birmingham Barracudas, but the team folded after one season, as did the rest of the American expansion teams.
 Shivers returned to Calgary in 1996, again as assistant GM.
 Calgary won the Grey Cup again in 1998 under head coach Wally Buono.